rajderks/loud-carpetbomber-fix/readme.md

 # LOUD Unofficial Unit Economics Balance

-_Please note: This is in no way a part of the official LOUD Project mod for Supreme Commander: Forged Alliance!_
+_Please note: This is in no way a part of or related to the official LOUD Project mod for Supreme Commander: Forged Alliance!_

 ### Installation